We look forward to providing you with coordinated, compassionate care.

 Radiation therapy applies high levels of radiation to kill cancer cells or keep them from growing and dividing while minimizing damage to healthy cells.
 Radiation therapy is delivered in many different ways depending upon the type of cancer and the stage of treatment.
 The following are the types of radiation treatment we provide:

-EBRT or External Beam Radiation Therapy uses machines known as linear accelerators to beam radiation which delivers dosage deep onto the area of the body where the cancer is located.
-The use of EBRT machines has significantly reduced side effects and modern state-of-the-art equipment has vastly improved the ability to deliver radiation.
+EBRT or External Beam Radiation Therapy uses machines known as linear accelerators to beam radiation, which delivers a dosage deep into the area of the body where the cancer is located.
+The use of EBRT machines has significantly reduced side effects, and modern state-of-the-art equipment has vastly improved the ability to deliver radiation.
 EBRT is usually given for approximately 6 to 8 weeks on an outpatient basis.

 3D-CRT or Three-Dimensional Conformal Radiation Therapy is a method for delivering EBRT more precisely by using a special CT scan and computerized model.
 3D-CRT promises to reduce the damage to tissues near the cancer.
 3D-CRT is being tested to determine if higher doses can be given safely with higher outcomes.

-IMRT or Intensity Modulated Radiation Therapy allows radiation oncologists to customize dose varying the amount of radiation given to different parts of the area being treated.
+IMRT or Intensity Modulated Radiation Therapy allows radiation oncologists to customize the dose, varying the amount of radiation given to different parts of the area being treated.
 It is an advanced form of 3-D conformal radiation therapy.
-Computer controlled moveable “leaves” adjust the radiation intensity so that more radiation can be delivered to the tumor while normal cells nearby receive less.
+Computer-controlled movable “leaves” adjust the radiation intensity so that more radiation can be delivered to the tumor while normal cells nearby receive less.

 IGRT of Image-Guided Radiation Therapy involves imaging during the course of treatment allowing more accurate delivery of radiation.
 Images taken during the planning phase of treatment are compared to images taken during treatment.
 Sometimes the location of the cancer may shift in a patient’s body and this treatment allows better accuracy of the radiation delivery.
 IGRT is often used along with EBRT, 3D-CRT or IMRT.